 Employers and graduate programs should contact the Career Center to determine the best ways to connect with and recruit GC students for jobs and internships.
-Employers can also access our HIRE GC Guide which includes instructions for using Career Connection to register for career fairs or post jobs and internships, campus recruitment opportunities, and procedures for developing internship opportunities.

 Find out more about the degree programs offered at Georgia College and our students.
 View a list of all Georgia College degree programs.
 Employers and graduate programs can also view our Institutional Fact Book.

 Bring fresh talent to your organization by posting jobs, internships, and graduate school opportunities for our current students and alumni through our Handshake job portal.
 This online tool is GC’s number one online tool for students to search for jobs and internships.
 Register in Handshake.

 Georgia College is proud to host ten on-campus career fairs during the academic year.
 We are confident that one of our events will meet your recruitment needs.
 Find out more information and register for one of our career fairs on Handshake at or reach out to us at 478-445-5384 or email@example.com.

 Register for Career Fairs in Handshake.